 Arguineguin is a fishing village on the southwest coast of Gran Canaria in the Canary Islands.
 Well-known for its sunshine and market day, Arguineguin has so much to offer.
 Don’t be fooled into thinking this is a sleepy village, far from it.
-Arguineguin can party hard especially when it comes to the carnival, street parties and new years eve.
+Arguineguin can party hard especially when it comes to the carnival, Fiestas del Carmen and New Years Eve.

 Because of the idyllic climate and location, the village is very popular with Norwegian and Scandinavian holidaymakers, so much so, some even reside here for most of the year!
 With bars and restaurants offering everything from Canarian food to fiskesuppe and home baked danish bread, it’s no wonder Arguineguin is such a hit.

-There are several hotels, apartments and villas in Arguineguin, some right on the beach front, others up in the Loma Dos area with vistas of the Atlantic Ocean.
-Accommodation right by the sea is the perfect place to be when Arguineguin celebrates it’s Fiestas del Carmen.
+There is a variety of accommodation in Arguineguin including hotels, apartments and villas.
+Some of them right on the beach front, others up in the Loma Dos area with vistas of the Atlantic Ocean.
+Accommodation right by the sea is the perfect place to be when Arguineguin celebrates the Fiestas del Carmen.
 Part of the celebration sees all of the local boats sail from the harbour to El Pajar, Anfi, Puerto Rico and onto Puerto de Mogan.

 Speaking of the ocean Arguineguin has 4 beaches to enjoy.
 The main 2 are Playa de la Lajilla a natural pool, known to locals as Costa Alegre and Playa de las Marañuelas which is right in the middle of the village.

 There are plenty of places to shop in Arguineguin, from specialist supermarkets to small boutiques you can probably find what you need after a walk round the village.
 BAEZ, Rocasa, and Happy Shopping are great for finding things for the home while El Verol Gift shop is the place to find unique gifts.